What Your Content Strategy is Probably Missing

 Content can be powerful stuff.
 But for big brands with lots of cooks in the kitchen, it is often a challenge to create great content.
-In fact, according to Forrester, only 32% of marketers believe their organisation is effective at content.
+In fact, according to Forrester, only 32% of marketers believe their organization is effective at content.

 So to create content that actually moves the needle, where should you focus?
-Before you overhaul your content strategy or make a major content investment, make sure you know your audience.
+Before you overhaul your content strategy or make a major content marketing investment, make sure you know your audience.

 Creating Great Content

 Good storytelling is essential in content marketing.
 If you don’t have excellent writers, videographers, and/or designers working on your content, that’s a problem.
 But creating great content actually starts before someone puts pen to paper, or presses record.
 Great content starts with discovering what will resonate with your audience.

 To discover what will resonate, you have to research.
 Research is just as important as storytelling, if not more so.
 The writing, video, or design is how you’re saying it, but the research informs what you’re saying, and to whom you are saying it.

 Here’s the reality: you probably don’t know your audience as well as you think you do.
 To create truly relevant and engaging content, it’s important to listen.